ACD:

 NATIONAL EMERGENCY NUMBER ASSOCIATION (NENA):

-The National Emergency Number Association is a not-for-profit corporation
+The National Emergency Number Association is a not-for-profit

-NENA is a networking source and promotes research, planning and training.
+Nation-One Number."
+NENA is a networking source and promotes

-NENA strives to educate, set standards and provide certification programs,
+standards and provide certification programs, legislative

-legislative representation and technical assistance for implementing and managing
+representation and technical assistance for implementing and

 NETWORK:

 1. A series of points interconnected by communications channels.
-2. The
+2.

-channels confined to the use of one customer.
+of communications channels confined to the use of one customer.

-NIGHT
+NIGHT SERVICE:

-An arrangement allowing an answering agency to close its operations and
+An arrangement allowing an answering agency to close its operations

-NO-COIN
+NO-COIN DIALING:

 See "Coin Free Access".

-VoIP CALL:
+NOMADIC VoIP CALL:

-Call generated by a VoIP user other than their originally provisioned fixed
+Call generated by a VoIP user other than their originally

-location using the terminal equipment from that location (i.e.: VoIP handset,
+provisioned fixed location using the terminal equipment from that

-laptop, VoIP terminal, PC)
+location (i.e.: VoIP handset, laptop, VoIP terminal, PC)

 - O -